htrgouvea/research/_posts/publications/2021-12-08-Differential-Fuzzing-Perl-Libs.md

 ### Differential Fuzzing

+A technique that can strongly help us on this journey is fuzzing: "is an automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.
+The program is then monitored for exceptions such as crashes, failing built-in code assertions, or potential memory leaks." [[1]](#references).

-A technique that can strongly help us on this journey is fuzzing, more specifically using the Differential Fuzzing approach due to its ease of implementation and speed, below is illustrated how this approach can be used to identify divergences in some modules, which can lead to the identification of logical bugs that in some contexts can be a security vulnerability.
+More specifically using the Differential Fuzzing approach due to its ease of implementation and speed, below is illustrated how this approach can be used to identify divergences in some modules, which can lead to the identification of logical bugs that in some contexts can be a security vulnerability.

 Differential Fuzzing: in this approach we have our seeds being sent to two or more inputs, where they are consumed and should produce the same output.
-At the end of the test these outputs are compared, in case of divergence the fuzzer will signal a possible failure. [[7]](#references)
+At the end of the test these outputs are compared, in case of divergence the fuzzer will signal a possible failure. [[2]](#references)

 ![](/images/publications/perl-lib-fuzz/fuzz-diagram.png)

-To apply the proposed model, the FuzzPM [[1]](#references) tool was developed, available in an open-source form under the MIT license.
+To apply the proposed model, the FuzzPM [[3]](#references) tool was developed, available in an open-source form under the MIT license.

 This project allows us to create cases and fuzzing targets using little effort, using multi-threads during the execution of the tests so that the visualization of the results happens as soon as possible.
 In the next sections we will see more about using FuzzPM.